Full Cable Operator

 What is involved?

 The assessment is split into a theoretical based assessment (assessment of cable operating knowledge) and a practical based assessment (assessment of cable operating skills).
-The theoretical based assessment consists of one multiple choice and one written examination designed to test the knowledge of the previously studied subject matter (candidates will need to read, and be familiar with, the BWSW Cable Operator’s Manual).
+The theoretical based assessment consists of one multiple choice and one written examination designed to test the knowledge of the previously studied subject matter.
 The practical based assessment requires the candidate to operate a Full Cable System for a total of 60 minutes while being assessed by a BWSW assessor.